 History Committee & Environment Committee

-The Seward History Committee has lined up a third season of summer evening walks.
+The Seward History Committee has lined up a fourth season of summer evening walks.
 Meeting places will vary but the meeting time will always be 7pm.
 For more details and updated information, check the Seward Walks thread at Minneapolis Seward Neighbors Forum!

 August 24—Seward’s Urban Forest-Local arborist and urban forestry instructor Peter-Jon Rudquist will lead us on a walk through the urban woods of Seward.
 Meet at Matthews.

 August 31—The Bridges of Seward– Meet at southwest end of Franklin Bridge at the boulder.
 Paul Backer, project engineer for the restoration of the historic span on Franklin, will talk about the neighborhood’s bridges.
 If summer construction goes well, we might even get to step out onto the new bridge deck.